Table of Contents

-Once a Stripe invoice is created, you will be able to view and download the invoice by logging in to your Stripe dashboard.
 Stripe will automatically charge the buyer for the total on the invoice.
 This usually happens one hour after the invoice is created.
 You will receive this payment in your Stripe account.
 You can also find a link to your invoice from Convictional's order page in the app.

 Using this workflow, you will receive payment for orders within four hours after the order is marked shipped.

 You can access your Stripe invoices from within Convictional.
 Click on the specific order that you would like to review the invoice for.
 You'll then see information specific to that invoice:

 A PDF version of the invoice can be downloaded on the "Invoice PDF" button.

 Clicking the "hosted link" will redirect you to a screen with further details on the invoice.

 Sellers without an integrated platform will need to upload their fulfillment information into Convictional in order to trigger their invoice to be created.
 This can be done by going to the order page in the Convictional app, and clicking Invoice Order.